SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-claim-expense-reimbursements-with-Xero-Expense-App/rule.md

 related:
 - use-expensify-for-expenses
 redirects:
-- do-you-know-how-to-claim-expense-reimbursements
 - do-you-know-how-to-claim-expense-reimbursements-2
-- do-you-know-how-to-claim-expense-reimbursements-with-Xero-Expense-App

 ---

 It is recommended to use an appropriate system to complete expense reimbursements or digital filing of receipts.
 These systems will save you time and money as compared to the old method of providing paper receipts or sending countless emails.
 It also eliminates the problem of receiving receipts across multiple offices.

-There are many systems available for employees to use to complete an expense reimbursement (check-out SSW Rules [Do you use the best mobile app for expenses?](/do-you-use-the-best-mobile-app-for-expenses) for a comparison of some of these systems).
-The value provided by each system is different for every business.
 There are several factors to consider when choosing the right system:

 * Frequency which a reimbursement is made (daily, weekly, monthly etc.)
 * Number of employees approved to request expense reimbursements